4: Chrysalis

 Was that edgy enough?
 A scathing indictment of this worthless pretense of an education system?
 No, she needed something harder hitting…

 What good was an hour for lunch?
-What good was lunch – they were robots, and barely required matter intake in the first place.
+What good was lunch — they were robots, and barely required matter intake in the first place.
 At best, the battery acid just tided them over between recharges.
-Lunch was a bad excuse for forced socialization or, more likely, just another unthinking holdover inherited from the incompetent prior rulers of this world.
-Humans had lunch breaks for their schoolchildren, and so would the robot imitation.
+Lunch was a bad excuse for forced socialization or, more likely, just another unthinking holdover inherited from the incompetent and rightfully-supplanted rulers of this world.
+Humans had lunch breaks for their schoolchildren, and so would their robot imitations.
+Ugh.

 She shook her head, then blew a lock of purple hair out from in front of her optics.